jameslamb/conference-notes/ODSC/odsc-west-2017.md

     + http://google.github.io/tracing-framework
 - "distributed Tensorflow has had a rocky road"
     + Google docs are way more up to date than Tensorflow.org
-- advice: user a good cluser orchestrator (Kubernetes, Mesos)
+- advice: user a good cluster orchestrator (Kubernetes, Mesos)
 - you can subscribe to people on Stack Overflow
     + and get a daily update of what people answer
 - it's not uncommon to see Tensorflow choose a route through the the graph that consumes too much memory